andreybleme/protractor-sublime-snippets/README.md

 * Remember testing the submitted snippet
 * Send a pull request with your new feature

-## License
+## Licence
-This package is licensed under the MIT Licence.
-Refer to LICENSE.md
+This package is licenced under the MIT Licence.
+Refer to LICENCE.md